 Is FAME causing diesel problems?

 The issue seems to be the increased presence of Fatty Acid Methyl Ester (FAME) in gas oil, as required by the Government’s Renewable Transport Fuel Obligation (RTFO).

 The RFTO is one of the Government’s key policies to reduce greenhouse gas emissions released from road vehicles and off-road machinery, such as tractors.
 The legislation came into force in 2008 and stated that a percentage of the fuel used in these applications must derive from sustainable sources.
 Without this renewable content, the fuel is subject to an additional fuel duty which increases the overall cost paid by the consumer.

 Measures such as fuel recirculation, regular testing and cleaning are imperative to the safe storage of your fuel, in addition to replacing your tank every 10 years.
 Without these measures, the risk of bacterial attack, contamination and other issues will only increase over time.

 Potential FAME problems

 FAME has essential solvent properties to remove particles and dirt that have accumulated in the tank and pipeline, but these assets can also corrode the interior.
 Small particles (less than 10 microns) of tank debris are held in suspension within the fuel which can block filters and lead to an increase in fuel consumption and engine problems.

 FAME also absorbs water which can affect performance as it provides the perfect condition for microbes (diesel bug) to feed on the diesel.
-Over time, diesel bug turns into a sludge substance which can cause clogged filters, injector fouling, reduced fuel flow and unplanned power loss.
+Over time, diesel bug turns into a sludge substance that can cause clogged filters, injector fouling, reduced fuel flow, and unplanned power loss.
 Diesel (DERV) and red diesel (gas oil) both need to be stored carefully, and fuel quality needs to be checked regularly to avoid breakage and replacement costs.

 Learn more about microbial contamination in diesel here.